Crixuszoe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ug+x, o+r    execution permission to owner, group and read permission to other users
+chmod ugo+x hello  adds execution permission to owner, group and other users to the file hello